 This article originally appeared on the BeyeNETWORK

-The U. S. General Services Administration's (GSA) Office of government-wide policy, in conjunction with the Office of Management and Budget (OMB), seeks information
+The U. S. General Services Administration's (GSA) Office of government-wide policy, in conjunction with the Office of Management and Budget (OMB), seeks information related to government-wide efficient and effective information retrieval and sharing.

 This was the opening paragraph of the federal governments Request for Information (RFI) related to information sharing in mid-September.
 The government gave the information industry approximately 30 days to respond.
 This was the latest attempt in pushing the much talked about information sharing between agencies that everyone agrees is at the heart of preventing another 9/11.